ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2017-10-12-Keeping-on-Track.markdown

 Absolutely, pick what you are able to do well and make that your goal to complete at the tournaments.
 This is your first year and there is a lot to digest.
 If we stress too much about the game and try to make it all perfect (impossible) we won't want to come back.
 It needs to be fun and feel right.
 Our first year we concentrated on Core Values and made the research project fun.
 Our robot was okay.
 Have fun with the kids on the team too.

-**Response by Ryan Evans**

- To stay focussed is actually pretty simple.
-Of course we look at all that needs to be completed and by when, but the one thing I do that kicks them up a notch is to tell them exactly how many weeks and then DAYS it is until the competition day.
-Quite the flurry of activity post that statement!

 **Response by Gloria Gibson**